 Grow lavender for the beauty, then harvest it for culinary use.

-- Lavender thrives in nutrient-poor, relatively sandy soils, which, of course, must be well-draining to avoid root rot.
+- Lavender thrives in nutrient-poor, relatively sandy soils, which must be well-draining to avoid root rot.

 - If you decide to mulch, consider using gravel as opposed to organic mulch.
-Organic mulches will put your lavender at risk of getting infected with fungus and mold.
+Organic mulches will put your lavender at risk of infecting fungus and mold.

 - Grow lavender in full sun to enhance growth and blooming.